strangerstudios/pmpro-extra-expiration-warning-emails/readme.txt

 == Changelog ==
 = 1.0 - 2023-12-20 =
 * ENHANCEMENT: Updated how the plugin tracks which emails have already been sent.
-This should fix issues where emails would not be sent out consistently, but may cause users to recieve an additional email immediately upon upgrade.
+This should fix issues where emails would not be sent out consistently, but may cause users to receive an additional email immediately upon upgrade.
 * ENHANCEMENT: Added a new constant `PMPROEEWE_DEBUG` to allow setting an email address to send log data to or to have the log data printed to a file. #33 (@andrewlimaza, @dparker1005)
 * ENHANCEMENT: Now passing the user object to the `pmproeewe_send_reminder_to_user` filter. #25 (@contemplate)
 * ENHANCEMENT: Added localization support.